martinkearn/MartinK-Me/README.md

 Here are some of the things you should consider doing after you have your fork:
 * Update `AppSettings.json` with your details and all the personal stuff will be updated throughout the site
 * Go to `/admin` for the administration pages to add data
-* Make sure you use your own database.
+* Make sure you use your own cloud database.
   * Create an Azure SQL database and grab the ADO.net connection string
   * Add the connection string (with your username password in it) as the value of the `DefaultConnection` in `AppSettings.json`
   * Use the commands `dotnet ef migrations add YourMigrationNameHere` and `dotnet ef database update` from the console (naviagted to the project root directory, the same directory as `EvangelistSiteWeb.xproj`) to add the model schema and update your database